hsynercn/nestjs-demo-movie-app/README.md

 - Session will apply a unique constraint for the room, date, and time slot columns.

 For several cases we will consider using indexing for better performance, but we should avoid premature optimization.
 We can plan the optimization steps with metrics.

+NOTE: Our entities are taking the auto generated ids from the database.
+We could consider using uuids for better security.

 ### Authentication